-- When the refrigerant lines must be fastened to floor joists or other framing in a structure, use isolation type hangers. - Isolation hangers should also be used when refrigerant lines are run in stud spaces or enclosed ceilings. - Where the refrigerant lines run through a wall or sill, they should be insulated, isolated and servicable. - Isolate the lines from all duct work. - Minimize the number of 90° turns.
+- When the refrigerant lines have to be fastened to floor joists or other framing in a structure, use isolation type hangers. - Isolation hangers should also be used when refrigerant lines are run in stud spaces or enclosed ceilings. - Where the refrigerant lines run through a wall or sill, they should be insulated and isolated. - · Isolate the lines from all ductwork. - Minimize the number of 90° turns.